ccdmb/predector/docs/install.md

 If the quick install method doesn't work for you, you might need to run the environment build steps manually.
 It would be great if you could also contact us to report the issue, so that we can get the quick install instructions working for more people.

-The following guides assume that you have successfully followed the steps 1, 2, and 4, and aim to teplace step 3.
+The following guides assume that you have successfully followed the steps 1, 2, and 4, and aim to replace step 3.

 ### Building the conda environment the long way